Hi, I’m vin!

 Professionally, my focus moved more towards science education and communication.

 Most recently, I was the project lead for TüftelLab’s Quantum Career project.
-My job was co-developing the project strategy and content.
+My job was co-developing the engagement strategy and content.
 We developed playful and interactive educational content on everything quantum – from workshops and games on quantum phenomena, technology, to teacher trainings.
 Together with Goethe Institutes in five European cities, we also curated programs like the Karriere Quantum Camps.
 A mobile exhibition – Quantenzirkus – started touring in March 2025.

 • Late 2025 onwards